ObjectIsAdvantag/hackathon-resources/cityzenbots-paris/README.md

 To learn more about the hackaton, check the [event page](http://cityzenbotshackathon.bemyapp.com/)

-In a nutshell, you have 48 hours to build your awesome hack.and win the big prize.
+In a nutshell, you have 48 hours to build your awesome hack, and win the big prize.
 Note that:
-- a team is composed of 2 ot 6 persons,
+- a team is composed of 2 to 6 persons,
-- best use of Cisco Technologies is an important criteria.
+- best use of Cisco Technologies is an important criteria among others (Execution/UI/UX, Innovation, Business Potential, Team/pitch), [hackathon rules](https://docs.google.com/document/d/1XAuNx0UaJKlNqss2CX9MvtZkZnw1QqG6i3wIm31-3gc/edit).

 New to Cisco, no problem, we're here to help.
 You'll find below the list of mentors and resources for each technology we provide.

 Event Twitter tags:
 - #cityzenbots, #devnethackathon
-- @CiscoDevNet, @bemyapp
+- @CiscoDevNet, @BeMyAppFR
 - @CiscoSparkDev, @CiscoSpark
 - @Tropo
 - @Meraki